-24.26.
-Physical Capital Needs Assessment (Adaptive reuse only) When is this due?
-Proposal Application Final Application X Applications involving adaptive reuse must include a Physical Capital Needs Assessment (PCNA).
-The PCNA must reflect current building conditions and conform to the standards in the LIHTC Rental Underwriting Guidelines and Design and Architectural Standards .
-27. Program Certification (.PDF format) When is this due?
-Proposal Application X Final Application X An executed OHFA Program Certification must be executed and individually submitted in .PDF format by each developer, general partner, and/or managing member participating in the project.
+26. Physical Capital Needs Assessment (Adaptive reuse only)

+Applications involving adaptive reuse must include a Physical Capital Needs Assessment (PCNA).
+The PCNA must reflect current building conditions and conform to the standards in the LIHTC Rental Underwriting Guidelines and Design and Architectural Standards.

+27. Program Certification (.PDF format)

+An executed OHFA Program Certification must be executed and individually submitted in .PDF format by each developer, general partner, and/or managing member participating in the project.
 An original signature is not required; electronic signatures and signature images will be accepted.
-Do not edit or
+Do not edit or alter this text; the page is unlocked singularly to permit uploading signature images.

-25.28.
-Proposal Project Summary (.PDF format)
+28. Project Summary (.PDF format)

-The Proposal Application must include a copy of the Proposal Project Summary tab.
-Please note, OHFA posts the Proposal Project Summary on its Pending Applications and Funded Projects website upon submission of an Proposal Application and may be shared with other interested parties, if requested.
+The Proposal Application must include a copy of the Project Summary tab.
+Please note, OHFA posts the Project Summary on its Pending Applications and Funded Projects website upon submission of an Application and may be shared with other interested parties, if requested.

-26.29.
-Public Notification (All Projects)
+29. Public Notification (All Projects)

 In accordance with 26 U.S.C. §42(m)(1)(A)(ii) and O.R.C. §175.07, at Proposal Application, the applicant must include evidence of completing the public notification process using the OHFA template letter, and the notification must include all information requested, be in writing, and be sent via certified mail, return receipt requested.
-Applicants must submit a copy of the stamped post office receipt, return receipt not required, for certified mail and copies of notification letters with the Final application.
+Applicants must submit a copy of the stamped post office receipt, return receipt not required, for certified mail and copies of notification letters with the Final Application.
 The name and address of the officials must be on the return receipts.
 Public notification must be submitted to the following individuals: